aragon/hack/docs/guides-agent-app.md

 So to install the Agent app run:

-`dao install <your organisation's name> agent --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/`
+`dao install <your organisation name> agent --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/`

 You should see that after `dao install <your organisation's name> agent` we pass in two [global options](https://hack.aragon.org/docs/cli-intro#global-options): `--enviroment` and `--apm.ipfs.rpc`.